 Field and lab research, livestock and rangeland management, and food production are all key parts of agriculture science careers.
-Agricultural Science Education will give you a wide number of courses that allow you to learn about disciplines in agriculture business, horticulture, animal science, and related skills like agriculture computers and communication skills.
+General Agriculture will give you a wide number of courses that allow you to learn about disciplines in agriculture business, plant sciences, animal science, and related skills like agriculture computers and communication skills.
 This field of study will teach you about producing food and fiber, managing natural resources, and researching innovative ways to work with agricultural lands.

 Why Sheridan College?

 - Learn in the state-of-the-art, Mars Agricultural Center, and through hands-on field experiences.

 - Tailor your course of study to your interests with a variety of program areas, including Animal Science, Biology, Chemistry, Horticulture, and Rangeland Management.

 - The majority of our students easily transfer on to four-year colleges and universities.

 Learn in one of the leading agriculture education facilities in the region, the Mars Agricultural Center at Sheridan College.

 The Mars Ag Center allows for a better ag learning experience with features such as an animal science lab, a soils and agroecology lab, an herbarium, a teaching greenhouse, a computerized commodities trading floor classroom, and other high-tech classrooms.